ajhenley/gitbook/selectingdata.md

 SELECT * FROM person WHERE first_name != 'Dave';
 Here's what each of these lines does:

-line:1
+The first SQL statement says to "select all columns from person and return all rows."

-This says "select all columns from person and return all rows."
-The format for SELECT is SELECT what FROM tables(s) WHERE (tests) and the WHERE clause is optional.
-The '*' (asterisk) character is what says you want all columns. line:3
+The format for SELECT is SELECT <which fields> FROM <which tables> WHERE <criteria>.
+The WHERE clause is optional.
+The '*' (asterisk) character tells the SQL statement to return all the columns.

 In this one I'm only asking for two columns name and age from the pet table.
 It will return all rows. line:5
 Now I'm looking for the same columns from the pet table but I'm asking for only the rows where dead = 0.
 This gives me all the pets that are alive.